MK2345/Cassava-Leaf-Disease-Classification-on-Kaggle/README.md

     <img src="https://github.com/MK2345/Cassava-Leaf-Disease-Classification-on-Kaggle/assets/24621381/43a0a841-f215-4345-99f6-a0c77eee7b0e" alt="Cassava Leaf" width="75%">
 </p>

-As you can see below, the class distribution is very unbalanced.
+<p align="center> As you can see below, the class distribution is very unbalanced.</p>

 <!--<img src="images/class_distribution.png">-->